Grutter v. Bollinger: Law adopted post case

 Following the decision, petitions were circulated to change the Michigan State Constitution.
 The measure, called the Michigan Civil Rights Initiative, or Proposal 2, passed in November 2006 and prohibited the use of race in the Law School admissions processes.
 In this respect, Proposal 2 is similar to California's Proposition 209 and Washington's Initiative 200, other initiatives that also banned the use of race in public university admissions decisions.

 The United States Court of Appeals for the Sixth Circuit overturned MCRI on July 1, 2011.
 Judges R. Guy Cole Jr. and Martha Craig Daughtrey said that "Proposal 2 reorders the political process in Michigan to place special burdens on minority interests."
 This decision was upheld by the full Court of Appeals on November 16, 2012.
 After the ruling, Michigan Attorney General Bill Schuette announced he would appeal the court ruling to the Supreme Court.
 On March 25, 2013 the Supreme Court granted a writ of certiorari, agreeing to hear the case.
 The Court ultimately upheld MCRI in Schuette v.
 Coalition to Defend Affirmative Action.

 The Supreme Court decided a challenge to the University of Texas at Austin's admission policy, Fisher v.
 University of Texas, in June 2013.
 In this case, the Court reaffirmed that universities were entitled to deference on their judgment that diversity is a compelling state interest.
 Importantly, though, the Court ruled that a university was entitled to "no deference" on its judgment that race-based affirmative action was necessary to achieve diversity and its educational benefits.
 The Court remanded the case to the Fifth Circuit Court of Appeals for reconsideration, and that court again upheld UT's use of race.
 The plaintiff again appealed to the Supreme Court in 2016, which held that the Court of Appeals for the Fifth Circuit correctly found that the University of Texas at Austin's undergraduate admissions policy survived strict scrutiny, in accordance with Fisher v.
 University of Texas (2013).

-The same advocacy group and legal team challenging UT Austin also filed lawsuits against Harvard University and the University of North Carolina at Chapel Hill in November 2014.
-These cases are pending in U.S. District Courts and are partially on hold until the Supreme Court provides further guidance in its second UT Austin ruling.
+The same advocacy group and legal team challenging UT Austin also filed lawsuits against Harvard University (Students for Fair Admissions v.
+Harvard) in November 2014.
+On June 29, 2023, the Roberts Court decided in Harvard that the university's affirmative action program constituted unlawful racial discrimination, effectively overturning Grutter.

 Further challenge

-The Supreme Court granted certification to Students for Fair Admissions v.
-President and Fellows of Harvard College and Students for Fair Admissions, Inc. v.
-University of North Carolina, two cases dealing with race-based admissions at Harvard College and The University of North Carolina in January 2022.
-Both cases seek to overturn Grutter and the use of race in admissions.
+The Supreme Court granted certiorari to Students for Fair Admissions v.
+Harvard, dealing with race-based admissions at Harvard in January 2022.

+The Court issued its opinion in the two cases and found that the colleges did not properly follow the Grutter standard in the manner in which race was incorporated into the admissions process.